cryptoheini/cryptoheini.github.io/README.md

 # Introduction
-Getting into crypto currencies is full of traps.
-I did some mistakes while learning and also talking to friends showed me the need to avoid stupid mistakes which cost me some money.
+Getting into crypto wild west is full of traps.
+I did some mistakes while learning and also friends showed the need of this list.
 This page will grow over time :)

 # Wallets
 - never create seeds (your private key) with an online service